EvansWinner/Piltdown/README.md

 #### monospace

 Fake monospace with Unicode mathimatical monospace.
-The only characters, though, are Latin capitals and miniscules and spaces (which seem to work for some reason) and Arabic digits. **NOTE** No punctuation!
-So, if you need punctuation, try `fullwidth()` which has punctuation, but which is very wide, and therefore fewer fit in a tweet on a narrow cell phone screen.
+The only characters, though, are Latin capitals and miniscules and Arabic digits. **NOTE No punctuation! and no SPACE character!** So, if you need those things, try `fullwidth()` which has them, but which is very wide, and for which therefore fewer characters fit in a tweet on a narrow cell phone screen.

 ##### Example